 We are excited to offer our third annual summer music camp at Otterbein University, June 8-12, 2015.
-The camp caters to string players (violin, cello, viola, bass), pianists (classical and jazz), and classical vocalists and composers.
+The camp caters to classical and jazz guitarists, string players (violin, cello, viola, bass), pianists (classical and jazz), and classical vocalists and composers.

 The camp offers students an introduction to college music training.
 Daily one-on-one instrumental or vocal lessons will be combined with opportunities for playing or singing in ensembles.
 Technique class, master class, private practice, theory and ear training (including jazz theory – a new offering) are all built into the daily schedule.
 Students may elect to attend a seminar on musicians’ health, which will include work with Melinda Murphy, Otterbein’s Alexander Technique specialist,as well as a performance enhancement seminar by Steve Dornbusch.
 Other classes will focus on music technology and keyboard skills, necessary skills for music students in the 21st Century.